samschott/maestral/CONTRIBUTING.md

 `DROPBOX_TOKEN` to connect to a real account.
 The GitHub action which is running the tests will set this environment variable for you with a temporary access token that expires after 4 hours.
-Tests are run on `ubuntu-latest` and `macos-latest` in parallel on different accounts and you should acquire a "lock" on the account before running tests.
+Tests are run on `ubuntu-latest` and `macos-latest` in parallel on different accounts.

+When using the GitHub test runner, you should acquire a "lock" on the account before running tests to prevent them from interfering which each other by creating a folder `test.lock` in the root of the Dropbox folder.
+This folder should have a `client_modified` time set in the future, to the expiry time of the lock.
 Fixtures to create and clean up a test config and to acquire a lock are provided in the `tests/linked/conftest.py`.

 If you run the tests locally, you will need to provide an access token for your own Dropbox account.
 If your account is already linked with Maestral, it will have saved a